utcs356/sp25/_pages/5_dns.md

 Your task is to complete `local-dns.c` in the `[a5_directory]/labs/dns/shared/src` directory. `local-dns.c` is a default nameserver for the on-campus network.
 Note that it is an iterative DNS server, so its response should be always an answer or error.
 If it receives a DNS record that indicates delegation (referral), it should resolve a query iteratively.

 #### Specification
-You can found the step-by-step specifications in the source code as well.
+You can find the step-by-step specifications in the source code as well.
-* The servers should receive a messeage on top of UDP.
+* The servers should receive a message on top of UDP.
-* Initialize a server-wide context (e.g., DNS entires) using TDNSInit().
+* Initialize a server-wide context (e.g., DNS records) using TDNSInit().
 The context will be used for future DNS-related operations such as searching for a DNS entry.
-* Create a zone using `TDNSCreateZone` and add entries to the server `TDNSAddEntry`.
+* Create a zone using `TDNSCreateZone` and add entries to the server `TDNSAddRecord`.
 You should be able to infer the contents of entries from the comments in the source code and the topology figure.
 * Receive a message continuously and parse it using `TDNSParseMsg()`.
 * If the received message is a query for A, AAAA, or NS, find the corresponding entry using `TDNSFind()`.
 Ignore all the other messages.
     1. If the entry is found and the entry indicates delegation, send an iterative query to the corresponding nameserver.
 Note that the server should store a per-query context using `putAddrQID()` and `putNSQID()` for future response handling.
     2. If the entry is found and the entry doesn't indicate delegation, send a response back to the client.
-    3. If the entry is not found, send a response back to a client.
-(The error flag would be set by the library.)
+    3. If the entry is not found, send a response back to the client.
+(The library would set the error flag.)
 * If the received message is a response
-    1. and it is an authoritative response (i.e., final response), add the NS irmation to the response and send it to the original client.
+    1. and it is an authoritative response (i.e., final response), add the NS information to the response and send it to the original client.
 Delete a per-query context using `delAddrQID()` and `putNSQID()`.
 You can retrieve the NS and client address information for the response using `getNSbyQID()` and `getAddrbyQID()`.
 You can add the NS information to the response using `TDNSPutNStoMessage()`.
     2. and it is a non-authoritative response (i.e., it indicates delegation), send an iterative query to the corresponding nameserver.
 You can extract the query from the response using `TDNSGetIterQuery()`.
 The server should update a per-query context using `putNSQID()`.

 ### Test your implementation